aminroosta/postgrest-example/readme.md

 # PostgREST Docker Compose

 This project uses docker-compose to run a [PostgREST](https://postgrest.org/en/stable/) server with a PostgreSQL database and a Swagger UI for documentation.
+It also uses [pgquarrel](https://github.com/eulerto/pgquarrel) to compare and migrate PostgreSQL schemas.

 ## Requirements